 With a choice for 1st or 3rd Semester courses.

 The individual courses might have an OPAL link attached to them.
 They also might not.
 Thus, it makes sense to search for the individual OPAL courses in the OPAL pages themselves.
-For instance, links to the individual OPAL courses for the mandatory courses in the 1st semester can be found here:
+For instance, the 2023-links to the individual OPAL courses for the mandatory courses in the 1st semester can be found here:

 Basics in PDEs: https://bildungsportal.sachsen.de/opal/auth/RepositoryEntry/41849159681?7